NBS logo

 Sustainability isn’t automatic with the circular economy, notes NBS Director Jury Gualandris.
 But when circular products and processes are properly configured, they can “avoid waste disposal, reduce extraction of new material, and improve economic efficiency.”

-The circular economy can happen at many levels: within a single company, across businesses, and across cities or countries.
+The circular economy can happen at many levels: within a single company, across businesses, and across cities and countries.
 No matter which level you’re operating at, NBS can help you on the journey, with models, examples, and strategic tips.

 Filter Our Resources